Nuclear power in Pennsylvania: Policy Changes

 Following the Three Mile Island (TMI) incident, policy surrounding the operation and maintenance of Nuclear Power was heavily updated.
 Pennsylvania, like most states, follows federal nuclear power laws.
 The operation of nuclear power plants was more heavily scrutinized following this event leading to the United States Nuclear Regulatory Commission revising its standards.
 Significant decreases in many statistics including; number of reactor events, radiation exposure level.
 The event also served as a lesson on plant design and safety.
 Plants were updated and designed to have more safety features from extra fire suppression systems to operational training.
 Emergency plans and response teams are also commonplace among many plants now.
 The failure of the “human element” was also a large concern so following this the Institute of Nuclear Power Operations was formed and formed a national academy to help train operators to deal with any emergencies they might face.

 Active Power Plants

 There are currently four active nuclear power plants in Pennsylvania.
-The Peach Bottom Atomic Power Station was the second nuclear plant established in PA, established in 1966.
+The Peach Bottom Atomic Power Station was the second nuclear plant established in Pennsylvania, established in 1966.
 It was composed of 3 units: two boiling water reactors, and one experimental helium-cooled, graphite-moderated reactor.
 The Limerick Generating Station also consisted of two boiling water reactors, and is owned by Exelon nuclear, the same company that runs Peach Bottom and is decommissioning Three Mile Island.
 The Beaver Valley Power Station is owned by FirstEnergy Nuclear Operating Co and consists of two Westinghouse pressurized water reactors.
 Susquehanna Steam Electric Station is owned by Talen energy and has two General Electric boiling water reactors.